joernlenoch/go-dieb/README.md

 injector.Provide(&BetterNamingSystem{})
 ```

+#### Use-Cases

+A typical example could be a `StorageService` and a `CachingService` that provides a storage interface,
+but applies a custom caching strategy.

 ## Optional dependencies

 When declaring dependencies with the `dieb` annotation, the option `dieb:",optional"` can be used to make the injector ignore the dependency if it can not be resolved.